-I then lit the first candle, representing Hope, and read from “In Joyful Hope” by Henri J. M. Nouwen …the first words were about waiting.
+I lit the first candle, representing Hope, and read from “In Joyful Hope” by Henri J. M. Nouwen …the first words were about waiting.
 Patiently waiting.
 We each suddenly stopped and smiled.
 We laughed lightly, sat up straight with renewed attention.
-We had been given a mirror and we each saw our refection’s in that mirror.
-Our entire perspective changed in that moment.
+We had been given a mirror, and we each saw our refection’s in that mirror.
+Our entire perspective changed at that moment.

 “The people who walk in darkness will see a great light; Those who live in a dark land, The light will shine on them.” – Isaiah 9:2 NASB